 And that’s how many of our journeys get launched – on a whim – a seed planted long ago.

-So we’re starting our trip in Kiev, Ukraine where we hear the food is delicious.
+We hear that Ukrainian food is delicious.
 Our friends have assured us that we need to try:

 Borshch (Borscht) – a traditional Ukrainian soup made from red beets and up to 20 other ingredients.
 Folklore says that no Ukrainian girl will be able to get married, if she doesn’t know how to prepare borshch.

 Varenyky – crescent-shaped stuffed dumplings that can be savory or sweet.
-They’re often filled with mashed potatoes, mushrooms, meat, cabbage or onions.
-However, we have been assured by our friend Christine that it’s the Cherry Varenyky we want – the luscious treat filled with cherries and served as desert.
+They’re often filled with mashed potatoes, mushrooms, meat, cabbage, or onions.
+However, we have been assured that it’s the Cherry Varenyky we want – the luscious treat filled with cherries and served as desert.
 What’s not to like?

 P.S.
 Evidently, Varenyky is so popular that the folks in Cherksay, Ukraine have erected a giant monument to this tasty dish!
 I guess that would be “Roadside Ukrainiana.”